thephilz/tesla-model-y-checklist/README.md

 - [X] A sleeve with *two* keys is provided
 - [X] Check the head light fit
 - [ ] Inspect the paint around intake vents on the front bumper
- - [ ] ERROR: Driver side of Front Bumper Vent has a white smudge
+## - [ ] ERROR: Driver side of Front Bumper Vent has a white smudge
 - [ ] Inspect the frunk, look for paint defects, dents and signs of improper closing by the sides of the T logo
- - [ ] ERROR: Driver Side Quarter Panel has 'Red' showing from under the black paint
+## - [ ] ERROR: Driver Side Quarter Panel has 'Red' showing from under the black paint
 - [X] Make sure the hood sits flush with the quarter panels and frunk
 - [X] Inspect that the windshield isn't installed shifted (the gaps between the glass and A pillar on either side should be approximately equal).
 An improperly installed windshield causes significant wind noise at highway speeds.
 - [ ] Check for uneven/wide panel gaps and that panels are flush to car
- - [ ] ERROR: Driver side rear bumper to rear quarter panel potenttially rubbing paint (Already showing white)
+## - [ ] ERROR: Driver side rear bumper to rear quarter panel potenttially rubbing paint (Already showing white)
 - [X] Check that the trim along the bottom of the sides of the vehicle are flush with the bottom of the doors
 - [X] Check for trim stains
- - [ ]  ERROR: Rear Passenger Seat exterior Trim Scratches
 - [X] Check all 4 door levers
 - [ ] Check all wheels, ensure they are not scratched
 - [ ] Check all wheels, ensure there is nothing lodged in the tread (screws, nails, debris, etc.)
 - [X] Confirm all 4 hubcaps are present and properly attached
 - [X] Check for dings on pillars
 - [ ] Inspect the paint on the outside and the door jams, ensure panel corners do not have chips
- - [ ] ERROR: Front Passenger Door white on lower door corner
+## - [ ] ERROR: Front Passenger Door white on lower door corner
 - [ ] Check for damage to black rocker panels
- - [ ]  ERROR: Deep scratches on Rear Passneger Side Rocker Panel
+## - [ ]  ERROR: Deep scratches on Rear Passneger Side Rocker Panel
 - [X] Check the tail light fit
 > * __Photo:__ [tail light (passenger side) not flush with panel](https://imgur.com/aPzCKKG)
 > * __Fix:__ not yet available